MustafaAlaa90/diff/README.md

 sudo apt-get install libtool

 cd diff/
-. ./conf_script --dev  // this will build the application for development make cd src diff_app is the application name in diff/build/src
+. ./conf_script --dev  // this will build the application for development and provided by default make cd src diff_app is the application name in diff/build/src